 When it comes to the best place to stay, we have to go with the Parkway District!
 It is well connected to all of the other neighbourhoods – as well as some great destinations outside of the city.

 Speaking of other great destinations – if you’re visiting the area on a budget, check out our guide to Sevierville.
 It’s not too far from Gatlinburg but offers some inexpensive accommodation options.
-We’ve also got some info on Pigeon Forge for those interested in Dollywood and other family attractions.
+We’ve also got some info on Pigeon Forge Airbnbs for those interested in Dollywood and other family attractions.
+Or if you want to stay in the foothills of the Smoky Mountain, then a vacation rental in Pigeon Forge is also a good idea.

 All that said, all of the neighbourhoods mentioned in this guide have their own unique charms.
 We hope we’ve helped you narrow down your options for your upcoming trip to Gatlinburg.